Hab-eeb/Flower_color_detection/README.md

 # Flower_color_detection

-This repository is an implementation of some methods described in the paper "Automated color detection in orchids using color labels and deep learning" (https://doi.org/10.1371/journal.pone.0259036).
-The method was proposed to detect Color of Flower (CF) and Color of Labellum (CL) in Orchids flower.
+This repository is an implementation of some methods described in the paper "Automated color detection in orchids using color labels and deep learning" (https://doi.org/10.1371/journal.pone.0259036) as part of the Paper Review program organized by Zummit Africa.

+The method proposed in the paper is to detect Color of Flower (CF) and Color of Labellum (CL) in Orchids flower.

+The repository includes:

-1. Specifically Using Multiclass Classifier
+Specifically Using Multiclass Classifier
 	-For the Primary color Scheme

-The repository includes:
 - Source code for building a multiclass color classifier using Deep Learning --> in the color_det_train file

 	Basically, source code for each architecture used in the paper is the same, only need to change the type of pre-trained model and use different color schemes.